-- The OS X Mountain Lion installer will download to the Applications folder.
+- The Lion installer will download to the Applications folder.
 It will also appear in the Dock.

-- Do not install Mountain Lion.
-Instead, locate the Install OS X Mountain Lion application in the Applications folder.
-This is the application used to install Mountain Lion on your licenced Mac systems.
+- Do not install Lion.
+Instead, locate the Install OS X Lion application in the Applications folder.
+This is the application used to install Lion on your licensed Mac systems.

-You can deploy OS X Mountain Lion using the same mass installation techniques you use today.
-To install Mountain Lion on multiple systems on a network, simply copy the Install OS X Mountain Lion application to the target system, then run the installer.
-Mountain Lion will install in place, so there’s no need to start up from an external disk.
-Administrators can also use the System Image Utility included in OS X Server to create a NetInstall or NetRestore image.
+You can deploy OS X Lion using the same mass installation techniques you use today.
+To install Lion on multiple systems on a network, simply copy the Install Mac OS X Lion application to the target system, then run the installer.
+Lion will install in place, so there’s no need to start up from an external disk.
+Administrators can also use the System Image Utility included in OS X Lion Server to create a NetInstall or NetRestore image.

-Software updates for OS X Mountain Lion will be provided through the Mac App Store.
-You or your end users won’t have to enter an Apple ID to receive these software updates.
+As with previous versions of OS X, software updates for OS X Lion will continue to be provided through Software Update in OS X. You or your end users won’t have to enter an Apple ID to receive these software updates.

 Downloading and deploying Apple software.

 If you purchase volume licences for Apple software, you’ll receive one redemption code per licence.
-You can use one of two methods to install the software on your licenced number of Mac systems:
+You can use one of two methods to install the software on your licensed number of Mac systems: